laro/Cilia/README.md

         - Do we really need a short expression for `WeakPtr<T>`?

+## Safety and Security
+- **Range Checks**
+    - The low hanging fruit would be to enable range checks _by default_, also in release builds (not only in debug), to detect **buffer overflows** or similar.
+This should fix the majority of C/C++ security issues.
+      To achieve maximum performance in all cases, there could be a third build configuration for even faster, but potentially unsafe builds.
+      So we would have:
+        - Debug (for debugging with line by line debug info, and with range checks)
+        - Release (for deployment, with range checks, suitable for most situations)
+        - ~~EvenFasterBut~~UnsafeRelease (for deployment when maximum performance is desired, _without_ range checks)
+- **Initialization**
+    - No initialization means random values.
+In this case they are in fact often zero, but _not always_.
+    - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't always want to initialize everything.
+        - But with virtual memory, it is actually (almost) "free" to initialize with zero.
+    - We could warn (or maybe even consider it an error) if not initialized,
+      and use a keyword `noinit` to avoid that warning/error.
+      ```
+      Int i         // Warning
+      Int j noinit  // No warning
+      Int j = 1     // No warning
+      ```
+    - How to handle classes?
+        - Mark constructors with `noinit` when they do not initialize their values, so `noinit` should be used when calling them consciously.
+        - ```
+          template<typename T>
+          class Array {
+              Array(Int size) noinit { ... }
+              Array(Int size, T value) { ... }
+          }
+          Array<Float> anArray(10)         // Warning
+          Array<Float> anArray(10) noinit  // No warning
+          Array<Float> anArray(10, 1.0)    // No warning
+          ```
+    - Only for stack variables or also for free memory/heap?
+        - ```
+          var array = new Array<Float>(10)         // Warning
+          var array = new Array<Float>(10) noinit  // No warning
+          var array = new Array<Float>(10, 1.0)    // No warning
+          ```
+- No further security features planned beyond C++
+    - not like in [Rust](https://www.rust-lang.org/) or [Hylo](https://www.hylo-lang.org/),
+        - that is just out of scope,
+    - no thread safety
+        - A thread safety issue can easily lead to a deadlock or crash, but that is a reliabilty problem, usually IMHO not a security problem.
+        - While thread safety can be a hard problem, there are currently no plans to extend the possibilities beyond plain C++ here (just because I am not aware of / familiar with good solutions).

+## Two-Pass Compiler
+- no forward declarations necessary
+  as in C#, Java
+- no single-pass as in C/C++

+## Versioning of the Cilia source code
+- Via file ".ciliaVersion" ~~".cilia_version"~~ in a (project) directory,
+    - similar to ".clang_format",
+    - also possible file by file: Matrix.ciliaVersion (for Matrix.cilia).
+- Via file extension:
+    - "*.cilia" – always the latest language version (if not overridden via ".ciliaVersion")
+    - "*.2024.cilia" – Version from the year 2024
+    - "*.2024b.cilia" – Second version from the year 2024
+    - ~~"*.cilia2024" – Version from the year 2024~~
+    - ~~"*.cilia2024b" – Second version from the year 2024~~
+    - ~~"*.cilia_2024" – Version from the year 2024~~
+    - ~~"*.cilia_2024b" – Second version from the year 2024~~
+    - ~~"*.ciliaA"~~
+    - ~~"*.ciliaB"~~

 ## Misc
 - Operations with carry flag
   (to implement `Int128`, `Int256` etc.)